 This is a spacious cave with up to 25 m high ceiling.
 It was mapped in 1995 bringing the total length of its passages to 1 140 m (2) – thus it is the longest cave in the Republic of Mauritius.
 The cave goes up to 18 m deep in some places being under sea level.

 The southern entrance is located at the following coordinates: -19.758157, 63.386581.

 Tourists and damage

 For decades this has been an important tourist destination.
-Unfortunately this has brought much damage to the cave – in earlier years people went here with torchlights leaving ugly marks on the ceiling.
+Unfortunately, this has brought much damage to the cave – in earlier years people went here with torchlights leaving ugly marks on the ceiling.
 Many fine stalactites and stalagmites have been chopped and brought away.

-In less touristy parts of the cave though there are impressive speeleothems including up to 2 m long soda straws, also the tourist part of the cave still has rather many stalactites and stalagmites.
+In less touristy parts of the cave though there are impressive speleothems including up to 2 m long soda straws, also the tourist part of the cave still has rather many stalactites and stalagmites.